Apple Pie Sourdough Bread Recipe {The Perfect Loaf}

 Take the lid off and continue to bake for 10-15 minutes or until golden brown.

-Alternatively, you can placed the cooled sliced loaf in a bread bag and place in the freezer.
+Alternatively, you can placed the cooled sliced loaf in a bread bag and place in the freezer for up to 3 months.
 Take out the night before you want to use it.

 Apple Pie Sourdough Bread